jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 ## Set up your hardware

-If no instance of a JACK server is running, one is normally started automatically.

-Jamulus will attach to a running JACK instance by name, using the `JACK_DEFAULT_SERVER` environment variable or `default` if the variable is not set.
+The Jamulus client needs to connect to a running [JACK](https://jackaudio.org/) server in order to start.
+You need to find out which is the low-latency sound server of your distribution.

-If your distribution uses JACK as the sound server, check out [how to configure JACK with QjackCtl](Installation-for-Linux#configure-jack-with-qjackctl).
+If your distribution uses JACK, check out how to [configure JACK with QjackCtl](Installation-for-Linux#configure-jack-with-qjackctl), on the other hand, if it is PipeWire, check out the section called [configure PipeWire](Installation-for-Linux#configure-pipewire) instead.

-If your distribution uses PipeWire by default, check out the section on [configuring PipeWire](Installation-for-Linux#configure-pipewire).

 ### Configure JACK with QjackCtl

-Jamulus Clients need [JACK](https://jackaudio.org/) to run, but you need to configure that first.
-The recommended method is to use `QjackCtl`.
+To run a [JACK](https://jackaudio.org/) server, the Jamulus team's recommended method is to use `QjackCtl`.

 1. Launch QjackCtl.
 You will see the **Qt JACK Control utility main page**.
 2. Configure your audio hardware as follows (the exact settings for JACK will depend on what your audio hardware is capable of):